 Those wanting a glimpse into the future of our federal government’s finances should have a gander at Illinois.
 The state recently “resolved” a high-profile battle over its budget.
-Taxpayers were clubbed with a 32% hike in income taxes in an effort to shore up massive underfunding in public employee pensions, among other deficiencies.
+Taxpayers were clubbed with a 32% hike in income taxes to shore up massive underfunding in public employee pensions, among other deficiencies.

 But, predictably, it isn’t working.
 People are leaving the state in droves.

-In fact, Illinois now leads the nation in population collapse.
+Illinois now leads the nation in population collapse.
 Statistics show people leaving the state at the rate of 1 every 4.3 minutes and the state dropped from 5th place to 6th in terms of overall population.

 Turns out that people with options aren’t planning to stand there and take the epic tax increase.